-NCERT Class 4 EVS Chapter 19 teaches children about the different characteristics of plants and trees.
-Plants provide us food, medicine, fuel, fiber, and shelter.
-Green plants produce the basic food for all organisms and also provide habitat for various living organisms.
+NCERT Class 4 EVS Chapter 19 teaches students about the different characteristics of plants and trees.
+Plants provide us with food, medicine, fuel, fibre and shelter.
+Green plants produce the basic food for all organisms and also provide a habitat for various living organisms.
 Life wouldn’t be possible without plants and trees.
 So it is important to know the characteristics of plants.
-NCERT Solutions are the best reference material any student can rely on.
-Hence, students are advised to practice from these solutions to score good marks in the main exams.
+NCERT Solutions are the best reference materials any student can rely on.
+Hence, students are advised to practise these solutions to score good marks in the final exam.

-NCERT Class 4 EVS Chapter 19 Abdul In The Garden:-Download PDF Here
+NCERT Class 4 EVS Chapter 19 Abdul in the Garden:-Download the PDF Here

 Page No: 158